 Cancer affects every part of your life.
 So why only treat the body?

-Oncologists are wonderful but don’t have the time, knowledge, or expertise to help you navigate the ways cancer and its treatment also affect you mentally, emotionally, financially, spiritually, and socially.
-That’s where a holistic cancer coach comes in.
+Oncologists are great, but don’t have the time or expertise to help you navigate the ways cancer and its treatment also affect you mentally, emotionally, financially, spiritually, and socially.
+That’s where I come in.

 01.